 Growing momentum on gender equality in the minerals sector

 Therefore, interest has been growing in addressing gender and mining issues in artisanal and small-scale mining as well as in the formal large-scale mining sector.
 Many international stakeholders have become active in this field, such as the World Bank, the OECD, GiZ and Global Affairs Canada.
-Also Dutch and international civil society organizations are working on different projects and initiatives of which some are financed by the Dutch Ministry of Foreign Affairs (MFA).
+The Dutch Ministry of Foreign Affairs also finances a number of projects on gender and mining by Dutch and international civil society organisations.

 Positioning the Dutch Ministry of Foreign Affairs as a leader in gender and mining

-Beginning in 2016, the Gender Resource Facility (GRF) conducted a study for the Ministry of Foreign Affairs on gender in artisanal and small-scale mining in the African Great Lakes Region.
-The study aimed to advance gender equality in the Dutch-funded Scaling up Minerals Traceability Project, and it recommended that the Ministry should contribute to defining a comprehensive strategy to advance gender equality in the minerals sector.
+Beginning in 2016, the Gender Resource Facility (GRF) conducted a study for the Ministry on gender in artisanal and small-scale mining in the African Great Lakes Region.
+The study aimed to advance gender equality in the Dutch-funded Scaling up Minerals Traceability Project, and it recommended that the Ministry contribute to defining a comprehensive strategy to advance gender equality in the minerals sector.

 - Read GRF’s report on The Gender Dimensions of Tin, Tantalum and Tungsten Mining in the Great Lakes Region